|

 undergone several changes over the years, and it may be still seen today.
 The collection

 is smaller now than in the past, as much of it has been sold off.
-I have several Buckhorn
+Other displays of old

-African imports, although they are advertised as Longhorns.
+imports displayed, although they are advertised as Texas Longhorns.
+Some museum curators

 With the current